 Eligible participants may make voluntary pre-tax and after-tax contributions of their base compensation (as defined by the Plan), subject to certain statutory limits.
 Participant contributions made with tax-deferred dollars under Section 401(k) of the IRC are excluded from the participant's current taxable income for federal income tax purposes.
 No federal income tax is paid on the tax-deferred contributions and growth thereon until the participant makes a withdrawal from the Plan.
-An employee is automatically enrolled in the Plan at 3% of eligible compensation with 1% increases each plan year until a maximum of 6% of eligible compensation is reached unless the participant elects a different amount or elects not to participate.
-Effective March 1, 2014, participants first enrolling in the Plan on or after January 1, 2013 were automatically enrolled in the Plan at 6% of eligible compensation ulless the participant elected a different amount or elected not to participate.
+An employee is automatically enrolled in the Plan at 6% of eligible compensation unless the participant elected a different amount or elected not to participate.